ScrapCodes/FIPS-compliance/blogs/spark-meets-fips.md

  with a wrapper, which can be linked with a supported linked library.

 Currently, [Mozilla NSS](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS) is the only widely used open source implementation available.
-This library has a FIPS mode.
+This library has a FIPS enabled mode, but it is not a FIPS certified library.

 1.1.
 Usually this library comes pre-installed on a RHEL system.
 Verify it's existence by:
             ```$ readelf -d /lib64/libnss3.so```